dd-bim/IfcTerrain/README.md

 ### IfcTriangulatedFaceSet

-From the buildingsmart IFc documentation:
+From the buildingsmart IFC documentation:

 >  The IfcTriangulatedFaceSet is a tessellated face set with all faces being bound by triangles.
 The faces are constructed by implicit polylines defined by three Cartesian points.
 The coordinates of each point are provided by an index into an ordered list of Cartesian points provided by the two-dimensional list CoordIndex, where